Arnab-Gupta/predictable-latency-schedulers/silo.md

 1. <a name="guar"> It computes latency guarantees by ensuring that each flow has at least one packet transitting the network at any given time. </a> This results in our second drawback.

-1. this utilizes a concept of epochs, with a mesosynchronous network (same frequency but possibly phase-shifted) to give the following key property: **if we rate-limit all the hosts so that they can only issue one packet every network epoch, then no packet will take more than one network epoch to be delivered in the worst-case**.
+1. QJUMP utilizes a concept of epochs, with a mesosynchronous network (same frequency but possibly phase-shifted) to give the following key property: **if we rate-limit all the hosts so that they can only issue one packet every network epoch, then no packet will take more than one network epoch to be delivered in the worst-case**.

 1. Each application is assigned to a latency sensitivity level.
 Packets from higher levels are rate-limited in the end host, but once allowed into the network can _jump the queue_ over packets from lower levels.
     - A **throughput factor** ($f$) is introduced, which quantifies the latency variance vs throughput tradeoff.
 Multiple values of $f$ are used so that different applications can benefit from this tradeoff.